Hurt on the job? Learn about the kinds of benefits you could receive from workers’ compensation

 Medical benefits may extend for 400 weeks unless the event occurred before July 2013 or involves a catastrophic injury.
 Additional exceptions include prosthetic device replacement or long-term medical equipment.

-- Death benefits — If the event resulted in an employee’s death, their dependents are eligible for death benefits.
 If the family members were totally dependent on the individual’s wages, the amount they receive is calculated according to the total temporary disability schedule.
 However, $270,000 is generally the maximum amount that a surviving spouse may receive if there are no other dependents.